researchdata-sheffield/dataviz-hub/pages/link.md

 ---
-title: "Stage 5: To link visualisations in ORDA to data"
+title: "Linking visualisations in ORDA to data"
 ---

-Prerequisite: In the visualisation application, a visualisation.yaml file is prepared and an image of the visualisation is derived from a screenshot image taken from the visualisation application interface [Stage 4].
+Prerequisite: In the visualisation application, a visualisation.yaml file is prepared and an image of the visualisation is derived from a screenshot image taken from the visualisation application interface.

 A. Where data has been uploaded and published in ORDA:
 1. Open ‘My data’ in your ORDA account.